Tanq16/blog_site/_posts/2022-07-24-aws-saa-notes.md

 * SQS can duplicate messages very improbably, but generally it is the fault of misconfiguring visibility timeouts.
 * Queues are not bidirectional, so if needed, two queues must be setup.
 * Notifications are best delivered by SNS, which can be used with CloudWatch Alarms.
 * SQS FIFO Queues can batched to increase performance in multiples from the default 300 messages per second.
-Example → batch of 10 messages per operation allows ingesting 3000 messages per second.
+Example &rarr; batch of 10 messages per operation allows ingesting 3000 messages per second.

 ## Big Data Services
 * Redshift is a relational DB but doesn't replace RDS; Redshift is a single-AZ deployment and needs creation of multiple clusters manually in other AZs.